-On the Clusters page, review basic details of each cluster that you registered with the Gloo Mesh Core control plane.
+On the Clusters page, review basic details of each cluster that you registered with the Gloo Network control plane.

-To filter clusters by the cluster’s Istio installation health, click the Healthy and Unhealthy buttons.
+To filter clusters by the cluster’s Gloo Network installation health, click the Healthy and Unhealthy buttons.
 You can also use the Sort by Name dropdown or the search bar to filter clusters by name.

 On the Services page, review a list of the discovered services across all clusters in your Gloo setup.
-You can quickly find services that are unhealthy by clicking the Healthy and Unhealthy buttons.
+Quickly find out if traffic cannot reach your services by clicking the Healthy and Unhealthy buttons.
 You can also filter services by name using the search bar, filter by in-mesh and out-of-mesh services, and modify the timeframe that services are available in by using the dropdown menu.

-To debug specific services, click View YAML to view the service’s YAML configuration.
+- To debug the service, click View YAML to view the service’s YAML configuration.

-The Dashboard and Security Insights pages of the Gloo UI can help you review the overall security posture of your Istio setup, including insights and recommendations regarding your certificates, encrypted traffic, FIPS compliance, and more.
+The Dashboard and Security Insights pages of the Gloo UI can help you review the overall security posture of your Istio setup (if installed), including insights and recommendations regarding your certificates, encrypted traffic, FIPS compliance, and more.